amruta33/Sentiment-Analysis-of-BlackCoffer-Blogs/README.md

 1. Clone the repository: `git clone https://github.com/your-username/project-name.git`
 2. Navigate to the project directory: `cd project-name`
-3. Install the required dependencies: `pip install pandas numpy nltk scrapy` 💻📦
+3. Install the required dependencies: `pip install pandas numpy nltk BeautifulSoup` 💻📦

 ## Usage

 1. Prepare the data:
    - Ensure that the required data files are available in the specified directory:
-     - Stop words: `Data/MasterDictionary/StopWords`
+     - Stop words: `Data/StopWords`
      - Master dictionary: `Data/MasterDictionary`
-     - Scrapped data: `Data/Scrapped_data`
+     - Scrapped data: `Data/extracted_articles`
      - Output data structure: `Output Data Structure.xlsx`
    - **Update the data paths in the code if necessary.**

-2. Execute the Python script: `python Text_analysis.ipynb` ▶️
+2. Execute the Python script: `Text_analysis_blackcofee_assignment.ipynb` ▶️ python file Text_analysis.py

 3. Wait for the script to complete the sentiment analysis and text metrics calculation.

 4. Retrieve the results:
-   - The results are saved in the file `Blackcoffer_OUTPUT.xlsx`.
+   - The results are saved in the file `app.py`.

+5. If you want to Analyse Blog use app: `Text_analysis_blackcofee_assignment
 ## Features

 - Automatically Scraps Important data from the blog post ignoring the irrelevant information.